umm-csci-3412-fall-2022/c-programming-pre-lab-dolan-peter/README.md

 ```

 will run the program as normal, and then print out a memory usage/leak
 report at the end.
+If your system doesn't have `valgrind` you can install it (on Linux or Windows WSL)
+using `sudo apt-get install valgrind`.
+On Mac follow [these directions](https://macappstore.org/valgrind/)

-To get more detailed information, including what
+When using `valgrind` o get more detailed information, including what
 lines generate a leak,

 - Make sure to compile your program with the `-g` flag, and